wsrinivas/SIS/README.md

 Front end:

-This project can be run using ng serve -o and should open the app at port http://localhost:4200/
+You may want to update the node packages by running `npm install` This project can be run using `ng serve -o` and should open the app at port http://localhost:4200/